sparvish1337/t_subtitle/README.md

-# FiveM Subtitle Script using Mantine & ox_lib Zones (chatgpt wrote this)
+# FiveM Subtitle Script using Mantine & ox_lib Zones (chatgpt wrote this message)

 This resource provides a dynamic subtitle system for **FiveM** using the **Mantine** UI library and **ox_lib** zones.
 It displays subtitles when players enter predefined zones, such as spheres or boxes, with customizable titles and placeholder text.